 - has had no urgent visits to the doctor, emergency department, or hospital

-- has little or no medication side effects
+- has few or no medication side effects

 By learning about asthma and how it can be controlled, you take an important step toward managing your child's disease.
 We encourage you to work closely with your child's asthma care team to learn all you can about asthma, how to avoid triggers, what medications do, and how to correctly give them.
 With proper care, your child can live free of asthma symptoms and maintain a normal, healthy lifestyle.